unumotors/kernel-module-imx-pwm-led/README.md

 **Note:** The fades are also protected against writing by the owning process whilst they are being played on a channel.

+## Hardware Glitch Issue
+### Background
+The i.MX53, i.MX6 (and possibly other devices from the i.MX family) suffer from a hardware bug/feature where glitches appear in the PWM output when the duty cycle is being ramped down from a high duty cycle to a lower duty cycle.
+For discussion of this issue see [here](https://community.nxp.com/thread/356855).
+For affected devices, the following statement in section 38.7.4 of the reference manual only holds when the FIFO is not empty:

+    "When a new value is written, the duty cycle changes after the current period is over."

+To workaround this issue, the following two points must be met:
+1. When the FIFO is empty, the first sample added to the FIFO must be the current duty cycle value from the PSWSAR.
+2. During playback, the rate at which the FIFO empties must match the rate at which new samples are added to the FIFO.
+This will prevent the FIFO from emptying or overflowing, which would respectively cause glitches or lost samples.
+### Workaround
+This module implements point 1 above in the SDMA script.
+In order to meet point 2, the following expression must be true:

+    sample_rate * pwm_period * (pwm_prescaler + 1) << pwm_repeat == ipg_clk

+Where `ipg_clk` is the PWM clock frequency.
+A warning is generated during device probing or `PWM_LED_CONFIGURE` if this condition is not met.
+For devices not affected by this issue, this warning can be safely ignored.

 ## Device Tree Bindings
 ```